All About Mucositis

 Prevention and Treatment

-There have been studies trying many different medications and interventions to reduce the incidence and severity of oral mucositis.
+There have been many studies that try different medications and interventions to prevent and help treat oral mucositis.
 Only a few of these interventions have shown much success.

 Oral Care